Colonial Sheriffs

 Revolutionary War Continued

-Chesterfield County, Virginia was a prominent place in the last years of the war.
 The militia regiments were organized by county officials and there were regular training sessions at the county courthouse.
-The Militia system relied on a draft or lottery to man their companies.
+This system relied on a draft or lottery to man their companies.
 Fortunately, from the pensioners applications, the men of Chesterfield responded when their number came up.
 And they marched to various locations.
 In times of peace, these training events became largely social events.

 For another view on these Revolutionary War prisoners and Chesterfield's Militiamen, refer to the resources at the Chesterfield Historical Society of Virginia Research Library.
 Many of the Chesterfield County Revolutionary War pensioners were researched and documented in our research library.